SmartPark

-SmartPark is a redesigned parking meter application that revolutionizes the way you pay for parking by using a reimagined touch screen, unlike traditional parking meters, and an easy-to-follow process driven by basic UX principles, user feedback, and user testing.
+SmartPark is a parking meter that reinvents the way you pay for parking by using an intuitive touch screen and an easy-to-follow process driven by basic UX principles, user feedback, and user testing.

 For as long as I've lived on Long Island, a tiny fish-shaped island just east of New York City, I can't recall one pleasant experience at a parking meter.
 Can anyone?
 Parking meters have always been the bane of my existence, and I'm sure many others would say the same.
 The problem stemmed from the design-flawed user interface and overall structure.